Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/01_Linear Algebra/01_Linear Algebra.md

-# Linear Algerba
-Linear algebra is our 'good old algebra' that focuses on the study of vector spaces and linear mappings between those spaces.
-Algebraic representation of linear algebra problems are called linear equations.
-Geometrically, there will be no curves in a graphical representaion of a linear algebra problem.

 # 1. Matrix
 A matrix is a two-dimensional array of numbers, symbols, or expressions, arranged in rows and columns.
 Matrix is vastly exploited by linear algebra to represent
  - Systems of linear equations